moderndatacompany/dataos.info/docs/products/data_product/how_to_guides/build.md

 A Pager in DataOS evaluates incident data against predefined conditions, triggering alerts to specified destinations upon identifying a match, forming the backbone of DataOS Observability, and enabling proactive alerting with the Monitor Resource.

-Let’s see how you can set up a Pager to get an alert on MS Teams and Email on the incident raised by the Monitor whenever the workflow fails.
+Let’s see how you can set up a Pager to get an alert on MS Teams and Email on the incident raised by the Monitor whenever the Workflow fails.

 To create a Pager in DataOS, simply compose a manifest file for a Pager as shown below: